European shares climb on U.S. debt deal hopes

-In the derivatives market, the Euro STOXX 50 put/call ratio fell back to 1.2, from a four-year high of 3.9 hit two weeks ago.
-The widely-used European gauge of investor sentiment measures the trading volume of put options versus call options on the Euro STOXX 50.
+The better mood was also visible in the derivatives market, with the Euro STOXX 50 put/call ratio falling back to 1.2, down from a four-year high of 3.9 hit two weeks ago.

 A ratio below 1 signals bullishness, while a ratio above 1.5 usually signals that investors are turning cautious, buying 'puts' as a hedge for their equity portfolios in case of a correction.

 "The sooner that we get to a resolution, depending on how long-lasting that resolution is, then markets should quieten down, but (there might not be) a big rally because we haven't been seeing a significant amount of downside despite the uncertainty," Henk Potts, market strategist at Barclays, said.

 SVM's Veitch concurs, seeing little scope for stock markets to gain much more in the event of a short-term fix, whilst cautioning that the third-quarter earnings season is shaping up to be an unlikely driver of the next leg higher in equities.